bhushank-asesa/js-tutorial/tutorials/hoisting/hoisting-1.md

 ## Other

-> Avoid Temporal dead-zone using let/const declaration on top of scope
+> Avoid Temporal dead-zone using let/const declaration on top of scope.

 > let and const are hoisted using Temporal Dead-zone